 Hi There, welcome to the sport of arm wrestling.
 GT All Sports gives you access to arm wrestling tips, training locations, organizations, and more.
 You can search the group for certified personal trainers, training partners, training locations, promoters, referees, recognized members, etc.

-In competitive arm wrestling, as sanctioned by the United States Armwrestling Federation (USAF), arm wrestling is performed with both competitors standing up with their arms placed on a tournament arm wrestling table.
-Arm wrestling tournaments are also divided into weight classes as well as left and right-handed divisions.
+Competitive arm wrestling, as sanctioned by the United States Armwrestling Federation (USAF), is performed with both competitors standing up with their arms placed on a tournament arm wrestling table.
+Arm wrestling tournaments are also divided into weight classes and left and right-handed divisions.
 Furthermore, there are strict rules in place such as fouls given for certain penalties (the competitor's elbow leaving a matted area where the elbow is to remain at all times, or a false start).
 Trying to escape a possible arm pin by breaking the grip with the opponent may result in a loss at the table.
 Paraphrasing USAF rules, arm wrestlers must straighten their wrists without a time lapse of one minute during competition.